Get insider access

 Yes

 The Corsair 27QHD240 works perfectly with the PS5 thanks to its HDMI 2.1 bandwidth.
-It even downscales 4k games, which results in a more detailed image than a native 1440p signal.
+It even downscales 4k signals, which results in a more detailed image than a native 1440p signal.
 However, because the monitor only supports 24 Gbps bandwidth of HDMI 2.1, it only supports chroma 4:2:0 with 4k @ 120Hz signals vs. 4:2:2 with other signals from the PS5, which negatively impacts text clarity.

 Inputs